 I stayed in the village of Lermoos at the family-run Hotel Bergland in the very centre.

-For furthee information on planning your trip, visit the official tourism website.
+For further information on planning your trip, visit the official tourism website.

-Valid for up to 13 days, this all-in-one pass can be used on the Tirol Zugspitz cable car, five other cable car services in the region, for the mountain rollers and 1,300 metre toboggan, boat trips on the lakes, outdoor pools, sports facilities and local buses.
+Valid for up to 13 days, this all-in-one pass can be used on the Tirol Zugspitze cable car, five other cable car services in the region, for the mountain rollers and 1,300-metre toboggan, boat trips on the lakes, outdoor pools, sports facilities and local buses.

 If you want a guided hike, whether it’s slow and easy or challenging, through the forests, hill, waterfalls, lakes and mountain trails, there are Active programmes you can join where you can be guided by trained coaches and guides. www.magnet-zugspitze.com

 By Train: I travelled by train to Imst / Pitztal and took a taxi transfer to Lemoos, which was around 50 Euros.
 However, the area is also accessible from Garmisch-Partenkirchen (Garmisch being the neighbouring German town), and there are railway stations in Ehrwald, Lermoos, Bichlbach, Heiterwang am See and Lähn-Wengle.